npfernandes/ensemblify/README.md

 </summary>

 ## Ensemblify Python Package
 It is heavily recommended to install Ensemblify in a dedicated virtual environment.

 You can create a new virtual environment using your favorite virtual environment manager.
 Examples shown will use `conda`.
 If you want to download `conda` you can do so through their [website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-We recommend installing [miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install), a free minimal installer for conda.
+We recommend [miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install), a free minimal installer for conda.

 To install the `ensemblify` package, you can follow these commands:

-0. Choose your current working directory.
+1. Choose your current working directory.
 The `ensemblify` package and any third-party software will be installed there.
 You can choose your desired location or simply create a new directory dedicated to the ensemblify installation in your home directory by running:

     ```bash
     mkdir -p ~/ensemblify_installation
     cd ~/ensemblify_installation
     ```

-1. Download and extract the ensemblify source code from this repository:
+2. Download and extract the ensemblify source code from this repository:

     ```bash
     cd ~/ensemblify_installation